|

 There are two ways in which QBMS Connector supports QBMS callbacks: a "plain vanilla" servlet, and

-.
+a Spring Controller.
 This documentation covers

 the servlet configuration - for Spring configuration, please see the

-Spring package documentation
+Spring package documentation.

 To set up your application to handle QBMS callbacks in a plain servlet environment, you must

-define a QbmsCallbackHandlingServlet
+define a QbmsCallbackHandlingServlet in your web.xml.

 An example web.xml configuration is shown below: